godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Life is a challenge, meet it!
-Life is a dream, realize it!
-Life is a game, play it!
-Life is love, enjoy it!
+> One of the oldest human needs is having someone to wonder where you are when you don't come home at night.
-> — *Sathya Sai Baba*
+> — *Margaret Mead*

-_Last updated: Thu Jul 17 02:10:05 UTC 2025_
+_Last updated: Thu Jul 17 02:13:48 UTC 2025_
 <!-- END_QUOTE -->

 <hr>